OlofBlomqvist/odd-box/README.md

 ### DNS

-Since all the routing is based on hostnames, your client machine(s) must of course be able to resolve those names correctly to the proxy server IP.
+As all the routing is based on hostnames, your client machine(s) must of course be able to resolve those names correctly to the proxy server IP.
 If you are working on a local machine this can be configured either by adding entries to your host file pointing each domain to 127.0.0.1 or by using something like [localtest.me](http://localtest.me/).me, eg. my-first-site.localtest.me when configuring hosted sites.
 More advanced users might use their own DNS servers to set up these domains however they like.